garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/eXtreme Programming (XP).md

 4. Refactoring (Code is continuously refactored)
 	- iterative refinement of the internal program design
 5. Short Releases (Release new versions in short cycles)
-	- put a simple system into production quickly
+	- put a simple system into production quickly & then release new versions in very short cycles
+6. Coding Standards (Code is consistent)
+	- follow a common coding standard, so that all the code in the system looks as if it was written by a single (competent) individual